Occupational Therapist - Adults Community - North London - £34.86ph

 - Prepare sketch plans/diagrams and schemes of work with other agencies and evaluate the safe use of equipment and adaptations.

-- To review effectiveness of equipment and instruct service users and carers on the safe use of equipment
+- To review effectiveness of equipment and instruct service users and carers on the safe use of equipment and comply with relevant legislation, policy and guidelines on safe working practices, thereby reducing risks.

 - Assess and provide therapeutic intervention focusing on enablement and prevention to increase independence and meet the aspirations of service users.

-- Working closely with the Working Age Adult teams and Older People teams devise enablement programmes to support progression for the service user and provide evidence based outcomes in line with the Care Act.
+- Working closely with the working age adult teams and older people teams devise enablement programmes to support progression for the service user and provide evidence based outcomes in line with the care act.

-- Assess for, and review levels of support required, focusing on use of equipment, adaptations and moving and handling techniques particularly in relation to supported living and WAA residential establishments and the effective use of one to one hours.
+- Assess for, and review levels of support required, focusing on use of equipment, adaptations and moving and handling techniques particularly in relation to supported living and waa residential establishments and the effective use of one to one hours.

-The successful occupational therapist will have experience of…
+The successful therapist will have experience of…

 Why Liquid Healthcare?